 Early April 2020, the OECD published their position regarding international employment that the professional income of employees (also where government has stepped in to subsidize the keeping of an employee on a company’s payroll) should be attributable to the country where the employment used to the exercised.

 Based on this recommendation, Belgium concluded bilateral agreements with the Netherlands, Luxembourg, France and Germany.
 Employees who worked from home during the Corona measures can remain taxable in the country where they worked prior to the outbreak of the COVID-19.
 This of course only applies for home working days due the pandemic.
-In addition, these agreements were initially concluded till June 30, but have meanwhile been extended till August 31, 2020.
-Further extension may be expected…
+In addition, these agreements were initially concluded till June 30 and Augustus 31, 2020.
+Meanwhile, they have been extended a third time till December 31, 2020.
+If required, further extension may be expected.

 These bilateral agreement are extremely important for all employees working cross border and / or in a salary split situation.
 For example, for the period that Belgian employees working in a Belgian-Dutch split situation were not able to work / be physically present in the Netherlands – due to the Corona measures –, Belgium will respect that the Netherlands are entitled to tax the employee’s remuneration related to working days who should have been executed in Belgium.
 Of course, this assumes that the physical presence requirement before and after the COIVD-19 measures is met.